oicr-gsi/djerba/doc/plugin_howto.md

 *   This document has set out instructions for how to write a Djerba plugin.
 *   It is not intended to be exhaustive!
 Rather, it is meant as a reasonably compact tour of the essential plugin features.
 *   Writing mergers and helpers is very similar to writing plugins, but not explicitly covered here.
-*   Questions/comments/bug reports can be sent to [Iain Bancarz](https://wiki.oicr.on.ca/display/~ibancarz) .
+*   Questions/comments/bug reports can be sent to the Djerba development team.
 *   Happy coding!